Skip to content

 Operation Method

-For single-machine deployed DataFlux Func, scaling can be achieved by modifying the configuration ({installation directory}/docker-stack.yaml) and increasing the deploy.replicas for the corresponding service.
+For standalone deployments of DataFlux Func, scaling can be achieved by modifying the configuration ({installation directory}/docker-stack.yaml), increasing the deploy.replicas of the corresponding service.

 Refer to Official Documentation